vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 I tried again after a minute, and now I was just barely able to cloe the 150 lb with my right hand.

+## Update on 2024-03-17

+Starting this day, I am planning to do a daily practice of keeping the 100 lb hand gripper closed for at least 5 consecutive seconds with each hand separately.
+5 is about what I can reasonably do right now.
+I'm hoping to increase it gradually to a larger amount, like 10 seconds.